-IMPORTANT: WHEN OPERATING INTEMPERATURES BELOW 32°F (0°C), USE FRESH, CLEAN WINTER GRADE GASOLINE TO HELP ENSURE GOOD COLD WEATHER STARTING.
+IMPORTANT: WHEN OPERATING IN TEMPERATURES BELOW 32°F (0°C), USE FRESH, CLEAN WINTER GRADE GASOLINE TO HELP ENSURE GOOD COLD WEATHER STARTING.

 CAUTION: Alcohol blended fuels (called gasohol or using ethanol or methanol) can attract moisture which leads to separation and formation of acids during storage.
 Acidic gas can damage the fuel system of an engine while in storage.
 To avoid engine problems, the fuel system should be emptied before storage of 30 days or longer.
 Drain the gas tank, start the engine and let it run until the fuel lines and carburetor are empty.
 Use fresh fuel next season.
 See Storage Instructions for additional information.
 Never use engine or carburetor cleaner products in the fuel tank or permanent damage may occur.
+Fuel stabilizer is an acceptable alternative in minimizing the formation of fuel gum deposits during storage.
+Add stabilizer to gasoline in fuel tank or storage container.
+Always follow the mix ratio found on stabilizer container.
+Run engine at least 10 minutes after adding stabilizer to allow the stabilizer to reach the carburetor.
+Do not empty the gas tank and carburetor if using fuel stabilizer.

-TO START ENGINE (See Fig. 6)
+TO START ENGINE (See Fig. 3)